Jokepp/writeups/hackthebox/challenges/cop.md

 http://127.0.0.1:1337/view/1' AND FALSE UNION SELECT data FROM products WHERE id='3';--
 ```

 This works and displys the "Dill Pickle Jar" page instead of the "Pickle Shirt" page.

 Now we have to include a payload.
-Further analysis of the source code shows that the show's products are stored in the database as pickled objects.
+Further analysis of the source code shows that the shop's products are stored in the database as pickled objects.
 When they are retrieved for generating a web page, these pickled objects are unpickled without any security precautions.
 The unpickling happens using the custom template filter `pickle` defined in `app.py`.

 A web search for _"flask pickle vulnerability"_ gives us a web page describing pickeling in Python and why it is vulnerable when improperly used and how to exploit it [^1].
-A second page implements a quick way to generate a suitable payload [^2].
+A second page has the source code for a small tool for generating suitable payloads [^2].
 Using this tool, we generate a first test payload:

 ``` bash
 > python3 exploit.py "uname -a"